tdjames1/rse-competencies-toolkit-webapp/README.md

 # DIRECT Framework Webapp

-A Django webapp implementing the [DIRECT competencies framework](DIgital Research CompeTencies (DIRECT) Framework) as a website that can:
+A Django webapp implementing the [DIRECT competencies framework](https://github.com/direct-framework/digital-research-competencies-framework/) as a website that can:

 - Show descriptions of all the skills.
 - Display and link the professional development resources curated for each skill.